Abortion Clinics Information

 It is against the law for anyone to force you to have an abortion.
 Not even a husband or parent can require you to undergo an abortion against your will, even if you are a minor (under 18 years old).
 Your local pregnancy care center exists to help you in any circumstance.
 They can help you discuss this choice with those closest to you that are influencing your decision.
 The law in many states also requires abortion providers to give you information on:

-1. Possible complications, 2.
-The development of the baby, and 3.
-Organizations that provide alternatives to abortion.
+- Organizations that provide alternatives to abortion.